 The CN Tower is Toronto’s most famous symbol.
 It used to be the tallest man-made structure in the world.
 But in this age of buildings like the Burj Khalifa, it doesn’t even feature in the top 10 list.

-That said, the CN Tower is an important stopover if you want to experience the best of Canada.
-It provides an outstanding bird’s view of Toronto, although it can be terrifying for people with acrophobia.
+That said, the CN Tower is an essential stopover if you want to experience the best of a Michigan to Canada road trip.
+It provides an outstanding bird’s view of Toronto, although it can be terrifying for people with acrophobia.Â

 Beyond giving you a terrific view of Toronto, the CN Tower also features a place to experience virtual bungee jumping.
 It has a café, a gaming place to play laser tag, shops, and an award-winning restaurant.